-Our Objective: Minimize Environmental Impact.
-We are committed to responsible mining and extensive monitoring program
+Our Objective: We are committed to responsible mining and minimizing our environmental impact.

 We are committed to achieving “A” ratings on all eight TSM (Towards Sustainable Mining) standards by the end of 2021: “AA” Rating already achieved for Tailings Management